 The IELTS test assesses your English language abilities in four main areas, listening, reading, writing and speaking.
 Many students need to take the test in order to be able to work or study in an English-speaking country like the UK or Canada.
 There are so many new concepts to wrap your head around when preparing for the IELTS exams, that many students feel overwhelmed by all the new information.
-This article is a small guide that is meant to help would-be test-takers understand the IELTS bands scores and what exactly each score means
+This article is a small guide that is meant to help would-be test-takers, from Singapore and other parts of the world, understand the IELTS bands scores and what exactly each score means.

 What are the Band Scores?

 The IELTS exam results are graded from 1 – 9, with 1 being the lowest score you can get and 9 the highest (for an expert user).
 Each component of the test – Writing, Speaking, Reading and Listening – is given an individual score, so your overall exam result will be made up of a score for each component and an overall band score.
 The overall band score is the average of the four individual scores.